Taeus-Snyder/GVSU-CIS350-Mazerunners/README.md

 - Oracle JDK version 19.0.1

 ## Run Instructions
-1. Download the zip file of the application <here-link-to-be-added>
+1. Download the zip file of the application <https://github.com/Taeus-Snyder/GVSU-CIS350-Mazerunners/blob/master/GVSU-CIS350-Mazerunners-Aleeb-edits.zip>
 2. Run the MazeGame.java file in the IDE of your choice.
 (We used intelliJ IDEA.)